Ivan0187/Application-of-Cryptography-on-NFC-CARD-MIFARE/README.md

 1. **Data Initialization on NFC access cards that have not been registered:** The implementation step in initializing data on NFC access card that has not been registered into the database through the Arduino IDE and node-red.
 2. **Data Validation Process on NFC access cards that have been registered:**
 The proving step is conducted through the Arduino IDE in a validating process of the content data from the NFC card registered in the database.
 There are two condition result get from the process of validating the data on the NFC card registered in the database:
-   A. **NFC access card that are indicated to be duplicated** if the content of the gifshuffle data stored on the NFC access card is different from the gifshuffle data stored in the database then the NFC access card is indicated to be duplicated and the card cannot be used and must report to the manager.
+   1. **NFC access card that are indicated to be duplicated** if the content of the gifshuffle data stored on the NFC access card is different from the gifshuffle data stored in the database then the NFC access card is indicated to be duplicated and the card cannot be used and must report to the manager.
-   B. **NFC access card that are not duplicated** if the content of the gifshuffle data stored on the NFC access card are same with the gifshuffle data stored in the database then the access card is not duplicated and the content data of the NFC access card will be reset again.
+   2. **NFC access card that are not duplicated** if the content of the gifshuffle data stored on the NFC access card are same with the gifshuffle data stored in the database then the access card is not duplicated and the content data of the NFC access card will be reset again.

 ## Requirement Setup:
 ### Prerequisites: